 The bridge phase will mean people can look forward to more traditional summer activities like concerts, because capacity will increase to 60%.
 Retail, offices, salons, health clubs and museums would also be allowed 60% capacity.
 Social events like weddings could have up to 250 people inside, and 500 guests outside.

-The state must also hold hospital admissions and case rate steady over a 28-day period.
+The state must also maintain a 20% or lower ICU bed availability and hold hospital admissions and case rate steady over a 28-day period.
 As of Thursday morning, 58% of people over 65 had received at least one vaccine.

 So far, 28% of Illinoisans 16 and older have gotten one dose, and if that increases to 50% and health metrics remain stable for 28 days, Illinois would finally move on Phase 5.
 If everything goes perfectly, that could happen as early as the beginning of May.

-Individuals who have proof of vaccination or a negative PCR COVID test one to three days prior do not count against capacity limits
+Individuals who have proof of vaccination or a negative PCR COVID test 1 to 3 days prior do not count against capacity limits

 The state will revert back to an earlier phase if there is an increase in cases and hospitalizations.